kkumanan639/kkumanan639.github.io/README.md

 # Keerthi portfolio

+# Capstone Project (in progress) : Auto-Connect Wireless Monitor System for Electric Vehicles
+- Designing an embedded system to support and automated data communication link
+- link is established whenever RF module from car is close to RF module in charging station
+- Module is supposed to interface to both the charger, battery management system and the PC

 # Air Quality Board
 -	Designed PCB on Altium Designer that monitors CO2, temperature and humidity and displays values on an LCD and the computer using either USB or RS232